wordofwarning/wordofwarning.org/spring-summer-2012/WARN006/index.md

 ####Who Are They?
 <p><small>GETINTHEBACKOFTHEVAN</small> is Hester Chillingworth, Lucy McCormick and Jennifer Pick, a London-based performance company, formed in 2008.</p>

 Together they play with failure, attempt, endurance, utterance, trashiness, the pathetic, triumph, mess.
 Based in London, they make theatre pieces and live art together… so far.
-They are beginning to think about making some installations.

 ####Vanifesto
 <small>GETINTHEBACKOFTHEVAN:</small>